Yangsou/academy-website-nextjs/README.md

 ## Contact

-For questions about this project or AIDI Company, please visit our website or contact us through the provided channels.
+For questions about this project or AI+DI Company, please visit our website or contact us through the provided channels.